Mrs. Sandoval

 Mrs. Vasquez

-We will read and discuss the fiction story "The Legend of Rock ,Paper, Scissors" We will focus on summary, characterization, and point of view.
+We will read and discuss the book Slugs in Love.
+We will focus on rhyming and summary.

 Optional homework: read at least 10-15 minutes each night or Read your weekly poem out loud to a parent. (parents please sign the Reading Challenge log for Eagle bucks)